Agastache Spreading Habits Explained

 Black Adder

-Agastache ‘Black Adder’ is a refined hybrid with deep violet-blue spikes and a clumping form that stays put, rarely reseeding even in ideal conditions.
+A refined hybrid with deep violet-blue spikes and a clumping form that stays put, 'Black Adder’ rarely reseeds even in ideal conditions.
+I like using it as a vertical anchor in mixed borders because it holds its shape season after season without wandering.

 Blue Boa

-Agastache ‘Blue Boa’ is award-winning and sterile, this variety produces dense blue-purple blooms all summer with virtually no self-seeding.
-Also great for attracting hummingbirds.
+Award-winning and sterile, this variety produces dense blue-purple blooms all summer with virtually no self-seeding.
+'Blue Boa’ is also excellent for attracting hummingbirds while remaining one of the most predictable Agastache in the garden.

 Blue Fortune